opentelekomcloud-docs/elastic-cloud-server/umn/source/instances/managing_my_ecss/changing_ecs_names.rst

 After an ECS is created, you can change its name as needed.

 Multiple ECS names can be changed in a batch.
-After the change, the ECS names are the same.
+After the change is complete, the ECS names will be identical.

 Changing the Name of a Single ECS
 ---------------------------------